 - Educating your child at home – who to contact, help available and your responsibilities as a parent or carer.

 - Pupil and children's data – your child's records, access to your child's educational records, what Surrey County Council does with the data it holds.

-- School jewellery – our jewellery recommendations to schools, check your school's website for its uniform and jewellery policy.
+- School jewellery – please check your school's website for their uniform and jewellery policy.

 - Head lice – how to check for head lice and what to do if you find them.